 First, try the office.
 Then, my cell phone.
 If you do not have my cell phone, send me a message on Google Hangout, or ask someone at the office for it.
 Leave me voicemail.

-In an attempt to reduce distractions, I am only checking emails twice a day.
+In an attempt to reduce distractions, I am only checking emails three times a day: AM, lunch, and PM.
 If you have any interest as to why, please continue reading.

 Inboxes bleed new messages, and they pile up quicker than they can be addressed.
 We have built-it filters to catch junk mail.
-We then set our own filters to stop more junk.
+We then set our own filters to stop more junk and help organize the chaos.
 And we get newsletters from every-which-way, half of which we didn’t even subscribe to.